fo-dicom/fo-dicom/Documentation/v5/developer/buildnotes.md

 ### Prerequisites for *development* branch

-Fellow Oak Dicom is developed with Visual Studio 2017 or later.
+Fellow Oak Dicom is developed with Visual Studio 2022 or later.

 *fo-dicom.core* targets .Net Standard 2.0 and uses C# 8 as language version.
-This requires NetCore3 SDK to be installed on the machine.
+This requires at least NetCore3 SDK to be installed on the machine.

-*fo-dicom.Tests* are targeting .Net Framework 4.6.2, .Net Core 2.1 and .Net Core 3.1.
+*fo-dicom.Tests* are targeting .Net Framework 4.6.2, .Net 6 and .Net 8.
 In order to run the unittests you need to have those SDKs installed.

 ### Getting the source code